 Steamed or grilled, the result is full of flavor and irresistible to turn down.

-This easy summer sweet corn salad makes great use of the fruits and vegetables in your fridge and only takes 15 minutes to prep.
+This fresh summer sweet corn salad recipe makes great use of the fruits and vegetables in your fridge and only takes 15 minutes to prep.

-It’s the perfect side salad for any summertime barbecue and there’s no guilt enjoying a big helping.
+It’s a great side dish for any summertime barbecue or summer picnic and there’s no guilt enjoying a big helping.

 Should I use fresh or canned corn?